wonseok-crypto/wonseok-crypto.github.io/_pages/about.md

 <!---

+(Jul.
+2025) I am visiting Ruhr-University of Bochum for a month, hosted by [Ashwin Jha](https://ashwin-jha.github.io/) and Gregor Leander.

 (May 2025) I became an assistant professor at DGIST and started running the Cryptology and Information Security Lab.

 (Apr.
 2025) Our paper on designing new AEADs dedicated to short input lengths was accepted at TCHES2025(3)/CHES2025.